Graham Smith (Canadian swimmer): 1978 Commonwealth Games

-At the 1978 Commonwealth Games in Edmonton, Alberta, he became the first competitor to win six gold medals at a single Commonwealth Games; he won the 100- and 200-metre breaststroke, 200- and 400-metre individual medleys, and was part of the winning 4x100-metre freestyle and 4x100-metre medley relay teams.
+At the 1978 Commonwealth Games in Edmonton, Alberta, Smith became the first competitor to win six gold medals at a single Commonwealth Games; he won the 100- and 200-metre breaststroke, 200- and 400-metre individual medleys, and was part of the winning 4x100-metre freestyle and 4x100-metre medley relay teams.
 Smith twice broke the world record in the men's 200-metre individual medley (long course).